RocknRolla poster

 The inciting incident occurs at 14 minutes when Lenny's lucky painting is stolen from Uri's property during the land deal.
 This theft disrupts the careful balance of the criminal ecosystem and sets multiple plot threads in motion.
 One Two's crew is tasked with recovering it..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to One Two and his crew actively commit to finding Johnny Quid and the painting, fully entering the dangerous game between Lenny, Uri, and the wild card rock star.
+This demonstrates the protagonist's commitment to One Two and his crew actively commit to finding Johnny Quid and the painting, fully entering the dangerous game between Lenny, Uri, and the wild card rock star.
 They choose to pursue this despite the risks rather than walking away., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Lenny loses control of his empire.
 Johnny's apparent death (again) or disappearance represents the death of Lenny's legitimacy and family connection.
 The painting scheme unravels.
 Uri turns on Lenny.
 One Two faces potential death from all sides.
 Everything falls apart., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.